garrandall/popular-music-data/tracks/save-some-love-keedy.md

 Sometimes I feel like your swinging door
 Wth you walking in and out and in and out
-Ive never been in so before and then I'd have to do without you Guess I thought i could be strong
+Ive never been in so before and then I'd have to do without you Guess I thought I could be strong
 Guess I could not wait too long
 Guess you just can't do no wrong
 So baby could you